View The Planner

 - Total HSA distributions - used to pay HSA eligible expenses only.

-- Total income (ordinary, Social Security, non-taxable, and distributions) available for expenses.
+- Total income available for expenses (ordinary, Social Security, non-taxable, and distributions).

 - Total Federal/State tax liability.

-- Total amount automatically saved from any excess income and RMD's.
+- Total amount auto-saved from excess income and RMD's.

 - Total Traditional and Roth 401k/IRA savings balance.